dmozzoni/mongoose-intro/readme.md

 Many web apps already implement object-oriented Javascript.
 * If we're using objects in both the back-end and front-end, that makes handling and sending data between the client and a database much easier.
-* No need for type conversion (e.g., making sure a Ruby hash is being served as JSON).
+* No need for type conversion (e.g. making sure a Ruby hash is being served as JSON).

 #### Example MongoDB Commands